Liquibase Rollback Workflow

 Rollback scripts need to be tested just like application code so we know they work as designed.

 You will need to carefully test your rollback scripts.
 This includes determining who will test the rollback script, how and when they will be tested.

 Deploying all changes to the database and validating that they were deployed.

-Rolling back all changes to the database, validate that all changes were reversed, and verification that the database was brought back to the previous state.
+Rolling back all changes to the database, validating that all changes were reversed, and verification that the database was brought back to the previous state.

 Creating rollback statements